George Clayton Johnson, Writer of “Wisdom Fiction”

 So here’s a toast to George Clayton Johnson.
 Thank you for sharing your talent with us and for leaving your mark on the most imaginative series of all time.

 And George?
-I’ll write about those other three episodes in 2016.
+I WILL write about those other three episodes.
 Promise. :)

 As long as people talk about you, you’re not really dead.
 As long as they speak your name, you continue.
 A legend doesn’t die just because the man does.